gandalf1819/Twitter-clone/src/mini-twitter/README.md

 Launch the post, user and auth services with the help of shell scripts file defined in the respective services folder.

-To start the raft cluster, go to raft folder and run goreman start
+To start the raft cluster, go to raft folder and run goreman start.

 ---